Design Arts (DESIGN)

 DESIGN 435.
 Design Arts Publication Workshop.
 3 Credits.

 A comprehensive experience in the design and production of a magazine format publication from the early stages of design through to the finished printed product.
 Combines conventional design skills developed in the graphic communications studios and use of desktop publishing technology.
-Course is repeatable for credit; may be taken 3 times for a total of 9 credits.

 P: jr st and DESIGN 332 with at least a B grade